JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

   - The location the GEBCO data on the extended AMM15 grid

     - LAT_LON:
-      - The location odf the file containinf the extended AMM15 domain lat lon grid
+      - The location of the file containing the extended AMM15 domain lat lon grid

 - OUT_FILE:
   - Where to write the final output file after processing